 - If the answers are NO to both question #1 & question #2, then the employment status is Employee.

 - If the answers are split, with one answer YES and one answer NO, then the answers to the other questions are weighed in.

 1) Does the worker exercise substantial control over key aspects of the work?

-Does the Worker decide what to wear?
-(The business can set protocol for issues of safety, etc.)
+- Does the Worker decide what to wear?
+(The business can set protocols for issues of safety, etc.)

 2a.
 Does the Worker’s skill impact their ability to make money or not?